Always something to do for the holidays or rainy day?

 Best for the two of you: four in a row great for outside

 Reviewers rave about how beautiful this one BS Toys Set looks, which is probably why many users find it good enough to use on special occasions.

 "The pellets are smooth and the wood is beautiful."
 Another says it is "almost too good to use outside".

-Also, this newlywed says, "It was also a BIG hit as one of the games at our wedding."
+Also, this newlywed says, “It was too a BIG hit as one of the games at our wedding.”"

 "Only bad thing I have is the sound of the falling pucks because that means we can't play after the little one is in bed because we would probably wake her up, but that's a minor drawback to say the least."

 Reviewers are very impressed with how durable this Jenga set is.
 “I have a party rental business and my big Jenga games go out almost every weekend,” writes one reviewer.

 Another reviewer said that the blocks “handle the throwing and carelessness of young children”.

 On the other hand, one reviewer warns that because the blocks themselves are so strong, everything else is at risk.